-CAUTION: NEVER run the engine without coolant.
+Caution: NEVER run the engine without coolant.

-CAUTION: NEVER top-up with salt water.
-When travelling in territories where the water supply contains salt, always ensure that you carry a supply of fresh (rain or distilled) water.
+Caution: NEVER top-up with salt water.
+When travelling in territories where the water supply contains salt, always ensure you carry a supply of fresh (rain or distilled) water.

-NOTE: Anti-freeze will damage painted surfaces: Soak up any spillage with an absorbent cloth immediately and wash the area with a mixture of car shampoo and water.
+Note: Anti-freeze will damage painted surfaces: Soak up any spillage with an absorbent cloth immediately and wash the area with a mixture of car shampoo and water.

-The coolant level in the expansion tank should be checked at least weekly (more frequently in high mileage or arduous operating conditions).
+The coolant level in the expansion tank should only be checked when the CHECK COOLANT LEVEL message is displayed on the message centre.
 Always check the level WHEN THE SYSTEM IS COLD.